 Soon you’ll come to the London Eye.
 Cross over the Thames via Westminster Bridge to end at Big Ben and Westminster Abbey.
 Grab a cold coffee and flop onto the grass outside of the Abbey to refresh yourself.
 Take extra time to consider the elaborate carvings and ornaments all over the facade.

-If you find yourself refreshed, you can continue walking along (or through) St. James’ Park to Buckingham Palace and explore the surrounding gardens.
+If you find yourself refreshed, you can continue your city walk along (or through) St. James’ Park to Buckingham Palace and explore the surrounding gardens.

 It is a WALK.
 But you’ll hit all the highlights for your London trip, and you get such a nice feel for the city.
 It took us about four hours with stops for food, beer, and of course, plenty of photos.